 5. Select any of the available choices and the magic wand will be waived.

-6. In case you’re feeling adventurous, click on the other two tabs: Resources and File Systems as well to see what they hold.
+6. If you’re feeling adventurous, click the other two tabs: Resources and File Systems to see what they hold.

 7. The Resources tab displays the resource analytics for the system such as CPU History, Memory and Swap History, and Network History.
 How To Use Task Manager In Ubuntu